The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 - Dark, solid colors for pants and skirts

-- A-line skirts (skim over hips gracefully)
+- A-line skirts (skim over hips)

 - Bootcut or straight-leg jeans (balances hips)